For parents and carers

 What can I do if…?

-Babies and toddlers can have mental health difficulties for similar reasons to older children and adults.
+Infants can have mental health difficulties for similar reasons to older children and adults.
 They can get worried or nervous for lots of reasons.
 They learn about emotions, and how to manage them, by watching and copying grown ups that are important to them.
-So if their mum or dad is worried, and has difficulties managing that worry, the toddler may get worried, too.
+So if their mum or dad is worried, and has difficulties managing that worry, the infant may get worried, too.
 But treating mum or dad’s anxiety or worries doesn’t automatically fix the child’s worries or anxiety.
-She or he need their own help.
+They need their own help.

-For infants and toddlers, worries and anxiety can be shown in a number of ways, including:
+For infants, worries and anxiety can be shown in a number of ways, including:

 • Not sleeping well (unsettled sleep, or nightmares)